Loading your washing machine correctly can give you much better washing results, not to mention also help you cut down on waste.

 Dose it right

-While you load, it’s also important to dose correctly.
-It doesn’t matter if you load perfectly if you add too much or too little detergent.
+While you load your machine, it’s also important to dose correctly.
+It doesn’t matter if you load the laundry perfectly if you add too much or too little detergent.

-The simplest dose is with liquitabs: just throw one Ariel 3in1 PODS Washing Capsules in the drum before the garments.
+The simplest dose is with liquitabs: just throw one Ariel All-in-1 PODS Washing Capsule in the drum before adding the garments.
 Liquid can be measured out and goes either in the drum or into the dispenser drawer.
 Meanwhile, powder goes into the dispenser drawer.

-It’s important to make sure you get the right amount of detergent into the wash, so pay attention to the dosing instructions.
-If you’re running a half load, use less detergent, and pay attention to your water hardness and the dirtiness of your garments.
+It’s important to make sure you get the amount of detergent right for your wash, so pay attention to the detergent dosing instructions.
+If you’re running on a half load, use less detergent, and also take into account the hardness of your water hardness and the dirtiness of your garments.

 Turn it down

 Finally, you get to select your wash cycle.
 It’s best to choose a lower temperature, as modern detergents, like Ariel Washing Gel Original, still give great stain removal results even when you wash at 15 degrees, so turn the temperature dial down.
 And if you’re washing delicates, try not to agitate clothes.
 Happy washing!

 How to load a washing machine to match drum size

 Not all washing machines are the same size.
 So not all washes are going to be the same.
 One of the biggest differences between washing machines is the size of their drum.

 How to always measure the correct dosage for your wash